vmarrey1/DV-Frontend/README.md

 Access to FrontEnd: https://main.d1bbeqshypn26y.amplifyapp.com/

-Note: May recieve error if browser does not trust SSL certificate.
+Note: May receive error if browser does not trust SSL certificate.